justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 in new unexpected ways.
 Ditto for the entire inheritence chain.
 If you did specify the exacty image version, docker hub must continue to host that image version.

-**Built-in OS Packages (Like Debian)**
+**Built-in OS Packages (Debian as example)**

 The packages included in `apt` are hosted by the debian project.
-They must continue to host these for your OS.
-Note that even if they host these for a long time, at a certain point the debian project itself loses the ability to update or build these packages.
+They must continue to host these for your OS version for all time Note that even if they host these for a long time, at a certain point the debian project itself loses the ability to update or build these packages from source.
 They pull from URLs and repositories all across the internet to create their packages.
 For an older release, I suspect a large percentage of them are long gone.

-**Direct URL References**
+**Any URL References**

-Many build processes pull directly from GitHub repositories or release tars.
+Most build processes pull directly from GitHub repositories, Github release, or add 3rd party repositories to a package manager like `apt`.
-If your docker file references any external URLs through an `ADD` or a URL is used to add another repostitory to `apt`, then you are dependent on those being accessible.
+(Look for `ADD` commands in Dockerfile.)
+Each one of these (including in the images your image inhereits from) represents a point of failure outside of the OS istelf.

 ## What does Docker do?